gitter-badger/miu-1/notes/Uncategorized.rst

  this looks like, but I do not want the project to cooperate with particular potential users.
 I don't know where we will draw the boundaries.
 I don't know how we will draw the boundaries.
-But I would be, for example, be extremely uncomfortable with Miu being used for military applications, for example.)
+But I would be, for example, be extremely uncomfortable with Miu being used for military applications.

-Fwiw, here's a policy from a knitting community: https://www.ravelry.com/content/no-trump
+ However, the fact that it is hard, if not impossible to draw exact boundaries, should NOT prevent us from ruling particular things out.)

+ACM `code of ethics <https://ethics.acm.org/code-of-ethics/>`_

+Ravelry (knitting community) has a `No Trump policy <https://www.ravelry.com/content/no-trump>`_

+Bryan Cantrill's talk on ethical dilemmas: https://www.youtube.com/watch?v=0wtvQZijPzg

+Unlike the ACM code, the Ravelry policy is much more concrete, with examples of behavior that are unacceptable.

 Non-goals
 =========